kocheick/shevapro-website/README-PORTFOLIO.md

 # Portfolio Migration - Shevapro Website

+A portfolio system for the Shevapro website that showcases projects and work samples.
+This system has been migrated from React to Kobweb, maintaining all original functionality while leveraging Kobweb's architecture.
+It uses markdown files with YAML frontmatter to generate portfolio pages with responsive design and tag filtering.

-This document explains the portfolio system migration from the React webapp to the Kobweb website.
+This document explains the portfolio system migration from the React webapp to the Kobweb website in detail.

 ## Migration Status